Buying a Sandbox Cover

 Vinyl Lattice

 Another DIY sandbox cover idea is a sheet of vinyl lattice ($30).
 Most often used as garden fencing, it makes a great sandbox cover if cats or other animals are your main concern, though it won’t protect the sand from rain or bugs.
 We prefer the vinyl material to wood because it’s weather resistant and resists warping.
 The best part?
 No installation needed!
-Just lay the lattice on top of your sandbox when needed.
+Just lay the lattice on top of your sandbox.

 Parachute and Garden Stakes